Ankermgmt/ankermake-m5-protocol/documentation/mqtt-overview.md

 ### Update Behavior

-As long as a M5 is powered on, it publishes updates to the broker servers under the `/phone/maker/YOUR_SERIAL_NUMBER_HERE/notice` topic as a client device.
+As long as a M5 is powered on, it publishes updates to the broker servers under the `/phone/maker/YOUR_SERIAL_NUMBER_HERE/notice` topic.
 It only publishes an update when a value changes.

 The M5 also subscribes to other topics, where it will react to events, and treat them as commands to perform various actions.
 In this way, the M5 can be partially remote-controlled over MQTT.

 Another client device (your phone or computer) subscribes to topics associated with the target printer and can publish commands for execution on the target printer.

-The messages are exchanged via an encrypted tunnel (TLS) and that's standard per the MQTT specification.
+The messages are exchanged via an encrypted tunnel (TLS) per the MQTT specification.
 What's unusual about AnkerMake MQTT messages, is that part of the payload is also encrypted before transmission using standard AES-256-CBC.
 In order for the communications to be successful, the messages must be encrypted and decrypted at either end.
-The AES encryption of the payload is redundant from a security standpoint (since the entire connection is already encrypted), but it's required for any program interfacing with an M5 to function.
+The AES encryption of the payload is required for any program interfacing with an M5 to function.

-In order to encrypt and decrypt the payload, it's necessary to utilize the AnkerMake HTTPS API.
-The API allows a client to pull down the MQTT login info and MQTT-only encryption key needed to setup a new client device connection instance and perform cryptography on the payload.
+In order to encrypt and decrypt the payload, a printer-specific encryption key is required.
+The AnkerMake HTTPS API allows a client to pull down the MQTT login info and MQTT-only encryption key needed to setup a new client device connection instance and handle payload encryption.

 Your **Authentication Token** (auth_token) is needed to authenticate a client's identity with the AnkerMake HTTPS servers.
 Then those MQTT credentials are presented to the MQTT server to subscribe/publish to the topics in the broker.
 Finally the MQTT-only key is used to decrypt incoming messages and encrypt outgoing messages.